 The accessibility for Ontarians with Disabilities Act, 2005 (AODA) became law on June 13, 2005.
 The legislation mandates accessibility standards with the goal of identifying, removing and preventing barriers for people with disabilities in key areas of daily living.
 The goal is to make Ontario accessible to people with disabilities by 2025.

-The Gear Centre Group is committed to excellence and serving all its customers, including people with disabilities.
+The Gear Centre Group of Companies is committed to excellence in serving all its customers, including people with disabilities.
 We will adhere to the principles of independence, dignity, integration and equal opportunity in our approach.

 We will ensure our employees are trained and familiar with various assistive devices we have on site that may be used by customers with disabilities while accessing our goods or services.